MicrosoftDocs/ai-builder/ai-builder-docs/flow-key-phrase-extraction.md

     ```

    > ![Parse JSON screen](media/flow-parse-json-2.png "Parse JSON screen")
-1. Now you can iterate through the outputs returned by the key phrase extraction model.
-In the following example, we add each key phrase to a CDS record.
+Now you can iterate through the outputs returned by the key phrase extraction model.
+In the following example, we add each key phrase to a Common Data Service record.

    > ![Add key phrases screen](media/flow-add-phrase.png "Add key phrases in Common Data Service")